EncyclopediaRed/btcamp-87826/content/products/tent_01.md

 ---
 id: '1'
 title: Single (1) Shelter
+description: >-
-description: Find Me Orange.
+  Find Me Orange.
 One shelter to rule them all.
-One orange shelter pack.
+One orange shelter pack perfect for day hikers and travelers' emergency planning.
 price: '11.99'
 order: 1
 featured: true